slashsbluesball/happeo-user-provisioning/README.md

 defines.

 ## Used technology
-Application uses Java 17 with Spring boot framework to expose the REST API.
-Mongo DB servers as a database and its build by maven.
+Application uses Java 17 with Spring boot framework to expose the REST API and is build by maven.
+Mongo DB servers as a database.

 Application and its database is fully dockerized.

 ## Prerequisites